-After the show, I wanted to catch up with Zebra Athletics President, Kyle Fisher, to hear how interactive visualization and virtual reality have impacted its message.
+After the show, I caught up with Zebra Athletics President, Kyle Fisher, to hear how interactive visualization and virtual reality have impacted Zebra's message.
 Here are Kyle's thoughts on using Axonom's Powertrak 3D Product Configurator with floor space planning, and Powertrak VR Product Configurator.

 1. How does Zebra typically showcase its products at trade shows?

 Traditionally, Zebra Athletics has used a combination of catalogs, samples, full-size products, and facility photography.

 2. Why did Zebra use virtual reality at the Martial Arts SuperShow 2018?

 First, it was important to deliver our full catalog of equipment in a new, exciting and more interactive method.
 Just thumbing through a catalog or listing all of the products is old school and boring.